SenulyaK/LexChoice/README.md

 ## Usage

-Launch the app and create an account using Firebase authentication.
+Launch the app and create an account.

 Choose a story scenario and make decisions.